We’re committed to keeping our readers informed.

 As evidenced by a recent viral photo of Georgia students packed in a school hallway, some of the recommended social-distancing guidelines are difficult to implement.
 The AAP acknowledged this in its June 25 statement, saying, “In many school settings, 6 feet between students is not feasible without limiting the number of students.”
 In such cases, the AAP recommends that schools “weigh the benefits of strict adherence … with the potential downside if remote learning is the only alternative.”
 Massachusetts has said that schools can reopen with 3 feet of distance between children.

 President Trump has denounced the CDC guidelines, calling them “very tough and expensive” as well as “impractical.”
-In late July, the CDC issued additional guidance more in line with the Trump administration’s position, including a statement titled “The Importance of Reopening America’s Schools This Fall,” which advocates for in-person classes and downplays the safety risks.
+In late July, the CDC issued additional guidance more in line with the Trump administration’s position, including a statement titled “The Importance of Reopening America’s Schools This Fall,” and new reporting from the New York Times reveals that White House officials pressured the agency to downplay the safety risks of sending children back to the classroom.
 Meanwhile, a recent poll by the Kaiser Family Foundation found that 60 percent of parents would rather schools delay in-person classes due to the health risks.
 The numbers were even higher among people of color, who have been infected with and dying from the virus at disproportionate rates.

 Public-health experts have said that once schools do reopen, they should plan for intermittent closures in the event of further outbreaks — in which case its likely that remote learning would continue.
 New York governor Andrew Cuomo has announced that he will partner with Bill Gates — who has a controversial record on education reform — to “reimagine education,” particularly the role of technology.